tjb47-dev/ReadmeGenerator/README.md

 ## Installation

-To Install reademeGenerator you'll need to clone this repository to your local system.
-Open with VS Code and run your Terminal.
-Enter the command npm install to install all dependencies.
-Once all dependencies are installed run the node index command to initialize the application.
+To install this project clone this repository to your local system.
+Open the directory in VSCode and install all dependencies using [npm install and npm i inquirer@8.2.4]

-## Usage

-To generate a Readme.md for my projects by answering a series of questions.

-## Tests

-N/A

-## Contributors

-N/A

 ## License

 [MIT License]()

+## Questions

 If you have any questions, please [contact me](mailto:tjb47.dev@gmail.com).
 You can also find me on [GitHub](https://github.com/tjb47-dev).